gribskov/megan_taxonomy/README.md

 correspond to current nr files

-The .tre file is a newick formatted tree with the taxa represented by the taxid from the NCBI tasonomy database.
+The .tre file is a newick formatted tree with the taxa represented by the taxid from the NCBI taxonomy database.
 The .map file lists the numeric taxid, scientific name, a -1, and the taxonomic level: 0-5 and 98-101 corresponding to Root (and unassigned), Kingdom, Phylum, Class, Order, Family, Genus (98), group, genus+species, and subspecies, respectively.
 This translation is determined by inspection, so it may not be completely reliable.
 Here are the observed